adamar/Rafiki/README.md

 - Better text layout
 - Print out file details on import & export
 - Add (unautheticated) option to profile a key
+- Add sub command to "List" option to filter on key type

 Useful Resources